* Dreamliners grounded earlier this year due battery problems

 By Rhys Jones

-LONDON, July 12 (Reuters) - A Boeing 787 Dreamliner operated by Ethiopian Airlines caught fire at Britain’s Heathrow airport on Friday in a fresh blow for the U.S. planemaker whose new model was grounded for three months after one high-tech battery caught fire and another overheated.
+LONDON, July 12 (Reuters) - A Boeing 787 Dreamliner operated by Ethiopian Airlines caught fire at Britain’s Heathrow airport on Friday in a fresh blow for the U.S. planemaker which earlier this year was forced to ground the new planes for three months because of overheating batteries.

-Boeing shares closed down 4.7 percent at $101.87, knocking $3.8 billion off the company’s market capitalisation after television footage showed the Dreamliner surrounded by firefighting foam at Heathrow.
+Boeing shares closed down 4.7 percent at $101.87.
+Earlier in the session they tumbled as much as 7 percent, wiping $5.4 billion off its market capitalisation after television footage showed the Dreamliner surrounded by foam used by firefighters at Heathrow.

 Heathrow briefly closed both its runways to deal with the fire which broke out while the aircraft was parked at a remote stand.
 There were no passengers aboard the plane.